schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Guaranteed Recurrence

-A information systems manager posts a worthless postponement at a engine room.
+A information systems manager posts a worthless postponement at an engine room.

 ## Cushioned Chivalry